sickozell/SickoCV/README.md

 - Slew limiter with precise timing
 - Slew timing setting regardless of the distance between the voltages
 - Symmetric shape curves
-- Allowed audio rates
 - LFO

 ![slewer](https://github.com/sickozell/SickoCV/assets/80784296/f83f81d5-9dba-4359-a4e2-2d3fbd712928)

 #### - INSTRUCTIONS
-ATT knob with its attenuverted input sets the duration of the rise stage up to 60 seconds.
+ATT knob with its attenuverted input sets the duration of the rise stage.
-DEC knob with its attenuverted input sets the duration of the fall stage up to 60 seconds.
+DEC knob with its attenuverted input sets the duration of the fall stage.
 CURVE knob with its attenuverted input sets the shape of the slew: logarithmic, linear, exponential.

 SYM button inverts the decay shape to be visually equal to the attack one.